dotnet/msbuild/documentation/specs/proposed/RAR_caching_onepager.md

 1ES team will provide the initial cache implementation.
 We will review their PRs and do the performance evaluations.
-Handover will be successful if nothing breaks and we meet our performance requirements.
+Handover will be successful if nothing breaks and we meet our performance requirements (no regression or better still an improvement).

 ### Risks